macloo/just_enough_code/README.md

 ### Step 3: Using a Text Editor and Managing Files

-This is more about code, I promise, but first we need to talk about text editors for Windows and Mac.
+There is more about code, I promise, but first we need to talk about text editors for Windows and Mac.
 You need to use a proper text editor for code, and you **must not use** Notepad (Windows) or TextEdit (Mac) because they don't do the right things in the right way.

 [Atom](https://atom.io/) is my top recommendation for everyone — except it looks like Windows 10 users can't use it (yet?).
 [Notepad++](https://notepad-plus-plus.org/) will work for any Windows version.
 Both are free.

 ![Screen capture: Download from GitHub](images/download-zip.png)

-Your students can now download a zipped copy of this GitHub repo: Click the **Clone or download** button and then click **Download ZIP**.
+Your students can now download a zipped copy of [this GitHub repo](https://github.com/macloo/just_enough_code): Click the **Clone or download** button and then click **Download ZIP**.
 This gives them a proper file structure for a project (with separate folders for *css, images,* and *scripts*) and a few file templates to work with.

 ### Step 4: JavaScript and jQuery